realmagicgreen/magicgreen11ty/src/articles/2020-07-30-bio-cement.md

 The company is also researching marine biocement with the ability to self-repair.

 {% assign name = '-08' %}
-{% include partials/image.html, name: name, caption: 'close up of a biocement brick' %}
+{% include 'partials/image.html', name: 'name', caption: 'close up of a biocement brick' %}

 BioMason biocement for dust control offers a best in class solution, that is cost effective, and convenient in application.